maxthunberg/Agrowth/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 3.0 =
+* Added a built-in certificate check in the class-certificate.php file that checks if the domain is present in the common names and/or the alternative names section.
+* The .htaccess redirect now uses $1 instead of {REQUEST_URI}.
+* Added an option to deactivate the plugin while keeping SSL in the SSL settings.
+* Added a filter for the Javascript redirect.
+* Added a sidebar with recommended plugins.

+= 2.5.26 =
+* Fix: multisite menu not showing when main site is not SSL.
+* Fix: the admin_url and site_url filter get an empty blog_id when checking the URL for the current blog.
+* Tweak: added comment to encourage backing up to activation notice.
+* Tested the plugin with Gutenberg.

+= 2.5.25 =
+* Fix: "switch mixed content fixer hook" option not visible on the multisites settings page
+* Tweak: several typo's and uppercasing

+= 2.5.24 =
+* Fix: On multisite, admin_url forced current blog URL's over http even when the current blog was loaded over https.
+This will now only force http for other blog_urls than the current one, when they are on http and not https.

+= 2.5.23 =
+* Tested up to WP 4.9
+* Added secure cookie notice

+= 2.5.22 =
+* Changed mixed content fixer hook back from wp_print_footer_scripts to shutdown

+= 2.5.21 =
+* Fixed double slash in paths to files
+* Fixed typo in activation notice.
+* Tweak: added option to not flush the rewrite rules
+* Fix: prevent forcing admin_url to http when FORCE_SSL_ADMIN is defined

+= 2.5.20 =
+* Tweak: constant RSSSL_DISMISS_ACTIVATE_SSL_NOTICE to allow users to hide notices.
+* Tweak: setting to switch the mixed content fixer hook from template_redirect to init.
+* Fix: nag in multisite didn't dismiss properly

 = 2.5.19 =
 * Multisite fix: due to a merge admin_url and site_url filters were dropped, re-added them
+* Added constant RSSSL_CONTENT_FIXER_ON_INIT so users can keep on using the init hook for the mixed content fixer.

 = 2.5.18 =
 * Tweak: Removed JetPack fix, as it is now incorporated in JetPack.